bashirulazam/within-triplet-debias/README.md

 # Performing Inference
 1. Go insider folder "Post_infer_evi_prior/"
-2. You can select the dataset and setting in the "run_post_inference.m".
+2. You can select the model, setting, and dataset in the "run_post_inference.m".
 3. Run "run_post_inference.m".
 It will take the measurements as input and produce inferred triplets with BN learnt from original and augmented samples.
 	It will also calculate and plot the mean recall improvement.